"Sleep With Leonardo DiCaprio, For The Sake Of Your Career": When 'The O.C' Actress Mischa Barton Recalled A Shocking Advice Given To Her By A Publicist

 ‘Notting Hill’ actress Mischa Barton has claimed that she was told to sleep with Leonardo DiCaprio when she was 19 and he was 30.

-The actress had made a revelation in an old video which has now emerged from the dark depths of the Internet because well, nothing really dies on the Internet, reports Mirror.co.uk.
+The actress had made a revelation in an old video which has now emerged from the dark depths of the Internet because well, nothing really dies on the Internet.

 Advertisement